Naan Nokhodchi – Cardamom chickpea cookies

 Naan Nokhodchi, also known as Shirini Nokhodchi, are among the many delicious Persian cookies that are associated with celebration and hospitality.
 Flavored with cardamom and rose water, they are perfect with a cup of black tea or coffee, and are a great treat at any time of day.
 These small, delicate, and melt-in-your-mouth cookies are…

-Moraba Havij – Carrot jam
+Moraba Havij – Carrot Jam with Saffron, Cardamom, and Rose Water

 Sholeh Zard – Saffron and rosewater rice pudding